Early Byzantine mosaics in the Middle East

-Early Byzantine mosaics in the Middle East are a group of Christian mosaics created between the 4th and the 8th centuries in ancient Syria, Palestine and Egypt when the area belonged to the Byzantine Empire.
+Early Byzantine mosaics in the Middle East are a group of Christian mosaics created between the 4th and the 8th centuries in ancient Syria, Israel, Palestine, Transjordan and Egypt when the area belonged to the Byzantine Empire.
 The eastern provinces of the Eastern Roman Empire and its continuation, the Byzantine Empire, inherited a strong artistic tradition from pagan Late Antiquity.
 The tradition of making mosaics was carried on in the Umayyad era until the end of the 8th century.
 The great majority of these works of art were later destroyed but archeological excavations unearthed many surviving examples.

-The Holy Land (Palestine)
+The Holy Land (Israel/Palestine)

 Jerusalem, Judaean hill country and Shephelah

 Jerusalem with its many holy places probably had the highest concentration of mosaic-covered churches but very few of them survived the subsequent waves of destructions.
 The present remains do not do justice to the original richness of the city.
 The most important is the Birds Mosaic, popularly known as the "Armenian Mosaic", which was discovered in 1894 near the Damascus Gate.
 It depicts a vine with many branches and grape clusters, which springs from a vase.
 Populating the vine's branches are peacocks, ducks, storks, pigeons, an eagle, a partridge, and a parrot in a cage.
 The inscription reads: "For the memory and salvation of all those Armenians whose name the Lord knows."
 The symbolism of the mosaic indicates that the room was used to remember the dead as a mortuary chapel.

 On 2017, during a salvage excavation ahead of telephone cable infrastructure placement, archaeologists uncovered a rare Greek mosaic, about a kilometer north of the Old City on a road leading to the Damascus Gate.
 The inscription on the mosaic reads, "In the time of our most pious emperor Flavius Justinian, also this entire building Constantine the most God-loving priest and abbot, established and raised, in the 14th indiction."
 Archeologists called the find "extremely exciting," saying that "it's not every day that one finds an inscription — a 'direct letter' from someone — from 1,500 years ago."
 The word "indiction," is an ancient method of counting years for taxation purposes.
 Based on historical sources, the mosaic can be dated to the year 550/551 CE.

 In the Dominus Flevit Church on the Mount of Olives, a 7th-century Byzantine chapel was unearthed in 1955.
 The floor is richly decorated with intersecting circles and pictures of fruit, leaves, flowers, and fish.
 A Greek inscription mentions Simon, who "decorated this place of prayer in honor of Jesus".